apollographql/router/.changesets/fix_bryn_datadog_exporter_span_metrics.md

 * `execution`
 * `query_parsing`

-You can override this behaviour to enable or disable span metrics for any span by setting the `span_metrics` configuration in the Datadog exporter configuration.
+To enable or disable span metrics for any span, configure `span_metrics` for the Datadog exporter:

 ```yaml
 telemetry: